Moesif/moesif-laravel-example/readme.md

 If you are going to run this example, please remember to go to `config/moesif.php` and update with application id with your actual application id.

+Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).
+After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.

+You can always find your Moesif Application Id at any time by logging into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu, and then clicking _Installation_.

 ## How to run.

 Step 1: Install all dependencies by `composer install` or `composer update`.
 See [composer](https://getcomposer.org) for more information.